Jeremy casts spells in between his careers as a chemical analyst and campus manager.

-Relic provides a nice and completely colorless alternative to Spellbomb.
+Relic provides a good option for multiplayer games.
 For a single mana, this artifact can tap to have a player exile a card from their graveyard.
 Opponents get to choose what they forfeit, but repeated uses will soon leave them with few options.

 Plus, if you need a faster removal, you can spend one mana at any time to exile Relic plus all cards from all graveyards.
 Not only does this immediately wipe evert cemetery (including your own), it also lets you draw a card.
 With both continuous and immediate exiling options, Relic works well whether drawn early or late, adjusting to suit your needs.

 In addition to today's list, you can exile cards that leave the field (lessening the need to banish graveyards) with spells like "Anafenza, the Foremost".
 Planeswalker "Ashiok, Nightmare Weaver" also offers several dispelling traits, and you can take advantage of exiled units with units like "Wasteland Struggler," who reward you with bonus effects who if you return exiled cards to an opponent's graveyard.

 The effectiveness of banishment depends on which themes you face, but nearly every deck relies on the graveyard to some extent; limit your rivals' ability to retrieve their aces with today's spells.
 But for now, as we eagerly await Wizards of the Coast's next expansion of graveyard-punishing effects, vote for your favorite card and I'll see you at our next MTG countdown!